The Power of Tests for Detecting $p$-Hacking: Setup

-In practice researchers can use different specifications that yield a set of test statistics $\{T_1, T_2, T_3,\dots \}$.
-This generates a set of $p$-values $\{P_1, P_2, P_3,\dots \}$ that a researcher could report.
-We assume the researcher has a preferred specification, and in the absence of $p$-hacking would report that $p$-value.
-If they choose to $p$-hack, the approach they take would then comprise a method of choosing which $p$-value $P_r$ to report, i.e.,

-Here the function $d(\cdot)$ is the selection function.
-The joint distribution over possible $p$-values will depend on the testing situation and the distribution of the data, including the value for $h$.
-It is not the case that researchers can select any $p$-value they desire, available $p$-values will be a draw from this joint distribution (at least, unless they directly fabricate or manipulate data).
+In practice researchers can use different specifications that yield a set of test statistics $\{T_1, T_2, T_3, \dots \}$.
+This generates a set of $p$-values $\{P_1, P_2, P_3, \dots \}$ that they could report.
+We assume the researchers have a preferred specification, and in the absence of $p$-hacking would report that $p$-value.
+If they choose to $p$-hack, the approach they take would then comprise a method of choosing which $p$-value $P_r$ to report, i.e., a selection function $P_r=d(P_1, P_2,P_3, \dots).$ The joint distribution over possible $p$-values will depend on the testing situation and the distribution of the data, including the value for $h$.
+It is not the case that researchers can select any $p$-value they desire; the available $p$-values will be drawn from this joint distribution (at least, unless they directly fabricate or manipulate data).
 This relates to \citet{simonsohn2020blog}'s distinction of ``slow $p$-hacking'' and ``fast $p$-hacking'': slow $p$-hacking corresponds to the case where $p$-values change little across analyses; fast $p$-hacking refers to settings where $p$-values change a lot across analyses.
 Slow $p$-hacking is then when the $p$-values are highly positively correlated, fast $p$-hacking when the $p$-values are less dependent.